Mike McCarthy (rugby union): Return to Connacht

 McCarthy rejoined Connacht at the beginning of the 2007–08 season.
 He played in 14 games for the team in the 2007–08 Celtic League.
 McCarthy also started in all 6 of Connacht's group games in the 2007–08 European Challenge Cup, which included two matches against his former side Newcastle.
-The 2008–09 saw him make fewer appearances in both competitions, playing in just 9 of Connacht's 2008–09 Celtic League matches and four of their Challenge Cup games.
+The 2008–09 saw him make fewer appearances in both competitions, playing in just nine of Connacht's 2008–09 Celtic League matches and four of their Challenge Cup games.

-In the following season, McCarthy made a total 23 appearances for the team, including starting all of Connacht's matches in the 2009–10 European Challenge Cup, as they made it to the semi-finals.
+In the following season, McCarthy made a total 23 appearances for the team, including starting all of Connacht's matches in the Challenge Cup, as they made it to the semi-finals.
 The team faced a Toulon team featuring the English fly-half Jonny Wilkinson, a former Newcastle teammate of McCarthy's.
 Toulon won 19–12 in Galway, with Wilkinson kicking 14 of the French club's points.
-The following season saw McCarthy start in every one of Connacht's 22 2010–11 Celtic League, and appear in all 6 of the team's Challenge Cup games, starting only one of these games on the bench, though Connacht failed to make it past the pool stages.
+The following season saw McCarthy start in every one of Connacht's 22 2010–11 Celtic League, and appear in all six of the team's Challenge Cup games, starting only one of these games on the bench, though Connacht failed to make it past the pool stages.
 He earned his 100th cap for Connacht that season, against Bayonne in the Challenge Cup on 15 January 2011.

 The 2011–12 season saw Connacht qualify for the Heineken Cup for the first time.
 McCarthy started every one of Connacht's games, including the team's first ever win in the competition, in the home game against Harlequins.
 He also started 19 of Connacht's games in the Pro 12, the new name for the Celtic League.
 The following season saw McCarthy play 13 games in the 2012–13 Pro 12, scoring a single try.
-Connacht also played in that season's Heineken Cup, this time winning three of their six games, with McCarthy again an ever present.
+Connacht also played in the Heineken Cup, this time winning three of their six games, with McCarthy again an ever present.
 This was McCarthy's last season with the province however, as it had been announced in December 2012 that McCarthy would join rival Irish province Leinster at the end of the season.
 He left Connacht having made 134 appearances in his second spell with the team, and 160 appearances overall.

 Leinster

 McCarthy joined Leinster ahead of the 2013–14 season.
 He made his debut against Scarlets on 6 September 2013 in the Pro 12.
 He made his European debut for the side in October that year against the Ospreys, and went on to start all six of Leinster's pool games in the 2013–14 Heineken Cup.
+Since the 2023-24 season, he has worked as the "warm-up" MC before regular season Leinster home matches, introducing such entertainment as soccer's Viking clap (albeit without the spontaneity of the soccer version), and being surprise-tackled by Leinster's mascot, Leo the Lion.

 RC Narbonne

-On 6 March 2017, McCarthy signed a two-year contract with French club RC Narbonne in the Pro D2 ahead of the 2017-18 season.
+On 6 March 2017, McCarthy signed a two-year contract with French club RC Narbonne in the Pro D2 ahead of the 2017–18 season.